Ziva Reimer Hassenfeld

 What's the purpose of investigating the teaching of Jewish texts, as the Mandel Center's Bridging Initiative has done through the publication of working papers and the edited volume Turn It and Turn It Again?
 The purpose is this: to benefit teachers and teaching.

 We believe that, when teachers have the opportunity to encounter these investigations--when they deepen their curiosity about the complex practice of teaching--they will become better teachers over time.
 Our shorthand for this is “pedagogy lishma,” that is, the study of teaching for the sake of growth rather than for the sake of direct application of methods.

 But what actually happens when teachers of Jewish texts encounter studies of the teaching of Jewish texts?
 What do they learn?
 How is that learning expressed?

 This project explores these questions through a small-scale design experiment.
-Approximately 10 teachers will participate in a series of six seminars, led by Ziva Reimer Hassenfeld (Stanford University), about the teaching of classical Jewish texts.
-Participants will also engage in online discussions, and be interviewed about their evolving ideas about teaching.
+A small group of teachers is participating in a series of six seminars, led by Ziva Reimer Hassenfeld (Stanford University), about the teaching of classical Jewish texts.
+Participants also engage in online discussions, and will be interviewed about their evolving ideas about teaching.
 These materials will provide the data to illuminate the teachers' learning over the course of the program.

 - Jon A. Levisohn, associate professor and the Jack, Joseph and Morton Mandel Chair in Jewish Educational Thought at Brandeis University, has taught Jewish texts and ideas for twenty years, to children and adults, in a variety of settings.
 He began his career as a middle school Judaics teacher at Cohen Hillel Academy in Marblehead, MA.